Structured literacy approaches for years 7-8: Te Manu Ārahi

 This approach ensures that literacy is not just a skill but a meaningful way for students to engage with the world around them.

-Why this PLD matters for years 7-8
+Why this PLD matters for years 7 and 8

 • close literacy gaps for students who may not have had structured literacy instruction in earlier years